agsb/forth-and-hash/README.md

 ## Hash Algorithm

-To transform names into hashes, the hashing algorithm doesn't need to be cryptographically sound, but it must be fast, reliable, and have a public implementation.
-Therefore, the DJB2 algorithm (with OR) is an effective choice.
+To transform names into hashes, the hashing algorithm doesn't need to be cryptographically sound, but it must be reliable, and have a public implementation.
+Therefore, the DJB2 algorithm (with OR) is a fast effective choice.

 ## Application